 The idea is to minimize the cost of integration by making it an early consideration.
 Developers can discover conflicts at the boundaries between new and existing code early, while conflicts are still relatively easy to reconcile.
 Once the conflict is resolved, work can continue with confidence that the new code honors the requirements of the existing codebase.

 Integrating code frequently does not, by itself, offer any guarantees about the quality of the new code or functionality.
 In many organizations, integration is costly because manual processes are used to ensure that the code meets standards, does not introduce bugs, and does not break existing functionality.
-Frequent integration can create friction when the level of automation does not match the amount quality assurance measures in place.
+Frequent integration can create friction when an approach to automation does not align with quality assurance measures in place.

 To address this friction within the integration process, in practice, continuous integration relies on robust test suites and an automated system to run those tests.
 When a developer merges code into the main repository, automated processes kick off a build of the new code.
 Afterwards, test suites are run against the new build to check whether any integration problems were introduced.
 If either the build or the test phase fails, the team is alerted so that they can work to fix the build.

 The end goal of continuous integration is to make integration a simple, repeatable process that is part of the everyday development workflow in order to reduce integration costs and respond to defects early.
-Working to make sure the system is robust, automated, and fast while cultivating a team culture that encourages frequent iteration and responsiveness to build issues is fundamental to the success of the strategy.
+Working to make sure the system is robust, automated, and fast while cultivating a team culture that encourages frequent iteration and responsiveness to build issues is fundamental to CI success.